Maaady/i-p-s/README.md

 # Image Processing System

-A system to efficiently process image data from CSV files, compress images, and generate output reports.
+A system to efficiently process image data from CSV files, compress images, and generate output reports and analyzes digital images using various algorithms and techniques.
+The core goal is to enhance image quality, extract meaningful information, and automate image-based tasks.

 ## Features